 ININ 5009.
 LEAN SIX SIGMA METHODOLOGY.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: ININ 4078 and ININ 4039.
+Prerequisites: ININ 4078 and (ININ 4039 or ININ 4155).

-Discussion of the basic principles of Lean and Six Sigma methodologies to maximize the value of a product or service focusing primarily on customer satisfaction.
+Discussion of the basic principles of lean and six sigma methodologies to maximize the value of a product or service focusing primarily on customer satisfaction.
 Use of the DMAIC methodology as a structured way to integrate the tools of industrial engineering to solve problems related to processes and systems improvement.